 Some of the Early Pioneers

 I’ve already mentioned Martin Cooper who led the team that developed the first cell phone in 1973, but there have been plenty of other people who have played a significant role in the history of the mobile/cell phone.
+You can also read more on what year was the world wide web introduced.
 Going way back to people such as Samuel Morse and Michael Faraday who made early breakthroughs in fields such as telegraphy and electromagnetism, moving through to Alexander Graham Bell and Guglielmo Marconi who played significant roles in telephone systems and radio transmissions, respectively.

 Generations of Mobile Phone